Ethra8/history_beyond_myth/README.md

 2. [UnifrakturCook](https://fonts.google.com/specimen/UnifrakturCook?query=unifrak): Very similar to the previous, but upper-case are more readable, even if only available in bold.
 Used only for other pages than index's header, and only for the 1st letters.
 Fall-back font to cursive.

 3. [Metamorphous](https://fonts.google.com/specimen/Metamorphous?query=metamor): Medieval font, very readable upper & lower cases.
 Fall-back font to cursive.
+Used in all headers main text, appart from the 1st letters

 4. [Jim Nightshade](https://fonts.google.com/specimen/Jim+Nightshade?query=jim+night): Very readable old script, that fits the topic of the website.
 Fall-back font to cursive.
+Used for the second line of the headers

-5. [Reenie Beanie](https://fonts.google.com/specimen/Reenie+Beanie?query=reeni): Only used in home page header for the word *"beyond"*.
+5. [Reenie Beanie](https://fonts.google.com/specimen/Reenie+Beanie?query=reeni): Only used in *home page* header for the word *"beyond"*, and the *404 page* header's word *"modern"*.
 Being a modern script font, it brings an interesting contrast with the medieval fonts used in the rest of the header.
 It symbolyses modern investigation that seeks to go ***beyond*** the myth.
 Fall-back font to cursive.

 6. [Fleur De Leah](https://fonts.google.com/specimen/Fleur+De+Leah?query=fleur): Stylish Flowery design.
 Exactly the same design used in medieval manuscripts included in website, upon which the investigation lays.
 Fall-back font to cursive.
+Used for the 1st letter of the sections' headings.

 7. [Montserrat](https://fonts.google.com/specimen/Montserrat?query=montse): Modern sans-serif very readable font for main content.